 So many uses for this buttery dough:

-- Loaves for French Toast OR the perfect Grilled Cheese Sandwich
+- Make loaves for French Toast OR the perfect Grilled Cheese Sandwich

 - Buns for hamburgers or BBQ